mygithub23/aws-iac-basics/lab_files/iac_aws_tf_basics_instructions.md

 ## Introduction
 Something broke in the cloud, and you need to fix it quickly!
 And it's 3 AM! :weary: .
 The workstation you use day-to-day for cloud engineering is not available, everything is going wrong, and everyone is looking at you to resolve the problem.

 >  This lab is designed to be a "real-world scenario."
 Often in these situations, you are forced to deal with several other problems so that you can get back to resolving the original issue.
-You must solve for getting the tools needed, getting credentials correct, fixing a problem with the resource you create via an update, and finally ensuring your work is stashed back to a repo.
+You must solve for getting the tools needed, getting credentials correct, fixing a problem with the deployed resources, and finally ensuring your work is stashed back to a repo.
 Real issues are not easy!
 Let's get some experience handling "the real."

-This lab will build your skill and confidence using IaC and addressing chaotic situations promptly and efficiently.
-You will learn how to quickly set up a working environment with tooling, deploy cloud resources using infrastructure as code, make an update, and then store our updated work using git.
+This lab will build your basic skills and confidence using IaC and addressing chaotic situations promptly and efficiently.
+You will learn how to set up a working environment with tooling quickly, deploy cloud resources using infrastructure as code, make an update, and then store our updated work using git.
 To do this, we will:
 1.  **Start Lab:** Launch the lab environment and get login credentials.
 1.  **Set up your workstation:** To get a shell quickly, we will leverage AWS CloudShell.
 Then we will install tools like Terraform and git into CloudShell.
 2.  **AWS CLI permissions:** Configure the AWS CLI with the appropriate key and secret key.
-3.  **Clone GitHub repo, deploy resources:** Pull an IaC template from GitHub and use it to deploy resources to AWS.
+3.  **Clone GitHub repo, deploy resources:** Pull an IaC template from GitHub and deploy resources to AWS.
 3.  **Initialize, format, and validate the template:**
 3.  **Plan and apply the template:**
 4.  **Update and deploy:** Update the template and deploy the update.